 Because even when the world is in peril, family is still around and friends can still be made.
 Oh, and did I mention all the BETRAYAL?

 Just when you think you know you can trust betrayal slaps you across the face and you find yourself thinking, ‘what?
-No. I LOVED THAT HUMAN!’ which just makes this series all the better!
+No. I LOVED THAT CHARACTER!’ which just makes this series all the better!

 Irish accents, blonde streaky hair AND TORTURE